 What do we mean by the Middle East – east of where, and why?
 How should we go about studying the political aspirations and agency of almost half a billion people?
 To what extent are their fates tied to great power politics, and how can we account for phenomena of cooperation and solidarity in their regional affairs?
 Can we draw a clear line between the local and the global in Middle East politics?

-This module will help students deliberate all these questions, by placing the modern Middle East in its global context without losing sight of local and regional dynamics, cultures, and political traditions.
+This course will help students deliberate all these questions, by placing the modern Middle East in its global context, without losing sight of local and regional dynamics, cultures, and political traditions.
 We will explore histories of empire and decolonisation, alongside themes of hegemony and resistance, conflict and cooperation, identity and foreign policy.
-The module is informed by critical engagement with theories of international relations.
+The course is informed by critical engagement with theories of international relations.

 On successful completion of the module, students should be able to: